Vedant-S/DevOps-Assembly_Line-Project/Project-2/README.md

 `docker build -t imagename:version` folder where the Dockerfile u have copied.
 - For running the conatiner from this image use command:
 `docker run -it -P --name containername imagename:version`
-- U CAN ACCESS THE JENKINS FROM:
+- YOU CAN ACCESS THE JENKINS FROM:
 -base os using `BASEDOCKERHOSTIP:PORT MAPPED`.
-- U can see the port number to which 8080 port of the container is mapped using `netstat -tnlp`.
+- You can see the port number to which 8080 port of the container is mapped using `netstat -tnlp`.
 _________________________________________________________________________________________________________

 ### Step-2: